apacheignite/documentation/production-readiness/performance-tips.md

   "title": "Do Not Copy Value On Read"
 }
 [/block]
-JCache standard requires cache providers to support store-by-value semantics, which means that when you read a value from the cache, you don't get the reference to the object that is actually stored, but rather a copy of this object.
-Ignite behaves this way by default, but it's possible override this behavior via `CacheConfiguration.copyOnRead` configuration property:
+JCache standard requires cache providers to support store-by-value semantics which means that when you read a value from the cache, you don't get the reference to the object that is actually stored, but rather a copy of this object.
+Ignite behaves this way by default, but it's possible to override this behavior via the `CacheConfiguration.copyOnRead` configuration property:
 [block:code]
 {
   "codes": [